 A low U-Value is good, as it means less energy escapes.
 So your roof has to meet – or fall below – a maximum U-Value.

-You can’t meet these targets with a Cold Roof using traditional rock-wool!
+You can’t meet these targets with a Cold Roof using traditional mineral-wool between the joists!

 Keeping you well below the threshold, so your roof is fully compliant.